apierz/nerdbar.widget/README.md

 ![img](https://github.com/apierz/nerdbar.widget/blob/master/screenshot5.png?raw=true)

 * This widget shows the current time and date.
 * The battery widget changes color from green to yellow to red as battery percentage changes.
-Now has a little lightning bolt will appear when the computer is plugged in (taken from [Mizzazz](https://github.com/Mizzazz/Betterbar)).
+Now has a little lightning bolt that will appear when the computer is plugged in (taken from [Mizzazz](https://github.com/Mizzazz/Betterbar)).
 * Network connection indicator widget.
 Shows grey if no connection detected and blue if there's an active connection on Wi-Fi or LAN.

 ### weather.coffee